sounak98/musicmap/specs/mechanics_part-iib.md

 ## Governance Parameters

-These are very tricky and critical parameters that ought to be able to be changed by the top leaderboard or other curators.
-The finetuning of these parameters is essential to the survival of the ecosystem, but only known after many iterations.
+These are critical parameters that ought to be able to be changed by the top leaderboard or other curators.
+The finetuning of these parameters is essential to the survival of the ecosystem, but only known after many realtime simulations.

 **PunishmentRejection**
 The punishment in negative credit points for the proposer when his proposal becomes removed from the registry